Sankara Eye Hospital: Expansion

 Bangalore, Karnataka was inaugurated in 2008 and it has attained self-sufficiency because of the paying patients it is able to attract.
 Built in over 4 acres land, the hospital is a 225 bed capacity facility.
-It has been the recipient of many awards like “Namma Bengaluru” for providing the best community eye program.

 Shivamoga, Karnataka was inaugurated on October 12, 2008.
 It was made possible due to the initiative of a group of residents from Shimoga who heard about Sankara and approached the group for setting up a hospital in Shivamoga.
 Built in over 5.5 acres land, the hospital is a 225 bed capacity facility.

 Coimbatore, Tamil Nadu (R.S.
 Puram) was established in the year 2011.
-The hospital functions as a facility performing day care surgery with a state of the art operation theatre complex, outpatient clinics and optical services.
+The hospital functions as a facility performing day care surgery with an operation theatre complex, outpatient clinics and optical services.

 Ludhiana, Punjab was inaugurated on April 2, 2012 by Charanjeet Singh Atwal, speaker of the Punjab Vidhan Sabha, in the presence of Sankaracharya of Sri Kanchi Kamakoti Peetam Sri Jayendra Saraswathi and Singh Sahib Giani Gurbachan Singh, Jathedhar of Sri Akal Takht Sahib, among others.
 Built in over 2 acres of gifted land, the hospital is having 125 beds in total where 100 dedicated for the free patients and 25 rooms for the paying patients.

 Kanpur, Uttar Pradesh Sankara Eye Hospital, Kanpur, Uttar Pradesh was inaugurated on October 12, 2014.
 Sankaracharya of Kanchi was present for the inaugural function.

 Jaipur, Rajasthan Sankara Eye Hospital is opening its doors to eye care needs of Jaipur for the first time in December 2017.
-The Hospital is a centre of excellence having State-of-art technologies to perform Refractions to advanced eye care surgeries of Cataract, Retinal surgeries, Corneal Transplants, Paediatric Eye care and Squints, Glaucoma.
-SEH Jaipur provides absolute healing with its opulent touch of care and comfort to our beloved Rajasthani’s from the local community and beyond the bounds.
-The architecture and operational design of the Hospital is meticulously executed around the needs of the patient to enhance the quality of eye care and treatment.
+The Hospital performs Refractions to advanced eye care surgeries of Cataract, Retinal surgeries, Corneal Transplants, Paediatric Eye care and Squints, Glaucoma.

 Sankara Eye Centre, Indore, Madhya Pradesh the 11th eye hospital of Sankara Eye Foundation, India.
-This hospital is designed to deliver the best in class eye treatment related with Cornea, Retina, Glaucoma, and Diabetic retinopathy to the both rural and urban peoples of Indore, Madhya Pradesh.
-Sankara Eye Centre, Indore will take a significant role in performing the outreach activities in the rural areas of the state.
+This hospital is designed to deliver eye treatment related with Cornea, Retina, Glaucoma, and Diabetic retinopathy to the both rural and urban peoples of Indore, Madhya Pradesh.

 Sankara Eye Bank

-The Sankara Eye Bank Coimbatore started functioning from 1987 with a twofold mission: to promote organ and tissue donation through a program of public and professional education and donor registration; and to procure and distribute eye tissue for transplant surgery.
+The Sankara Eye Bank Coimbatore started functioning from 1987 to promote organ and tissue donation through a program of public and professional education and donor registration; and to procure and distribute eye tissue for transplant surgery.
 The Sankara Eye Bank is recognized as a model eye bank by the Government of India, receiving a pair of eyes every day.

 Currently the Eye Banks are operational in Coimbatore, Bangalore, Shivamogga, Anand and Guntur.